 I have written music, designed sound effects and sound systems at every scale in theatres around the USA and internationally.
 My work has been rewarded with a Bay Area Theatre Critics Circle Award and an Austin Critics Table Award.
 I was nominated for a Helen Hayes Award in Washington D.C., and a New York Innovative Theatre award.

-After spending a decade in NYC as a designer and Broadway associate, I came to Cincinnati in 2013 to run the Sound Design program at CCM at the University of Cincinnati.
+After spending a decade in NYC as a designer and Broadway associate, I spent 5 years running the Sound Design program at CCM at the University of Cincinnati.

 Misery at Syracuse Stage as reviewed by Connie Meng

 I found myself constantly taking notes on the sound.
 Jeremy J. Lee has created a soundscape that adds immensely to the production.
 He’s filled the blackouts between scenes with subtle creaks and groans, closing doors, water dripping and Paul’s typewriter that all reverberate and echo.
 Many unidentified sounds heard in the dark produce a chilling effect.
 Technically this is a terrific production.